 Less exciting but important – I took a 13000mAh Anker battery pack and kept my phone and GoPro well charged.
 Once it’s fully charged it will then stop charging, which conserves energy but means if you leave something to charge overnight it will have reached 100% fairly quickly (it’s impressively quick to charge) and then be powering down for the rest of the night.
 Anker say it’ll charge an iPhone 6 5 times and a Galaxy S6 3 times, and whilst I didn’t fully test it’s capabilities as I topped up it and my phone some evenings in pubs, it didn’t drop below half power on the whole trip.

 - Thermarest NeoAir X-lite regular – blows up nice and quickly, surprisingly comfortable to sleep on.
 It’s quite narrow, but I often sleep on my side.
-Reviews of Thermarests often mentioned they’re really noisy, but mine didn’t seem to be.
+Quite noisy to move about on but high insulation from the ground.
 It rolls down to the size of a water bottle which is great.

 - Berghaus Fast Hike trousers – I had to go a size up from normal due to an almost ‘skinny fit’ around the calves, but these were very comfy, slightly stretchy, good size pockets (2 waist ones and a leg one which fitted the map booklet perfectly), light and quick drying.
 I awarded myself ‘most colourful hiker’ when I was wearing these + the Manaslu jacket + the bright green rain cover for my pack.
 There’s no ruching around the waist when doing up the belt which means it sits better beneath the backpack hip belt than some of my other trousers.
 They have vents on the outside of each leg, but I found if these were open it made the fit uncomfortable.